janiklukas/Black-Hole-Ray-Casting/README.md

 ## Ray Evolution

-The time evolution of $X(\lambda)$ is governed by the following equations derived from the geodesic equation:
+The time evolution of $X(\lambda)$ is governed by the following ODE system from the geodesic equation:

 $$\dot X_1=X_5,\quad\dot X_2=X_6,\quad\dot X_3=X_7,\quad\dot X_4=X_8;$$